Altinity/altinity-datasets/README.md

 ```

 To create your own dataset copy the examples in built-ins.
 The format is
 is simple.
-Here are a couple of notes to get you started.
+Here are notes to get you started.

 * The manifest.yaml file describes the dataset.
 If you put in extra fields
   they will be ignored.